- New Annex

 BS 1956, MS 1957 in Chemical Engineering

-Mr. Wyrick's work at the Foundation, including raising funds for dozens of new buildings, renovations and programs, has helped to change the face of the UI campus.
-During his tenure at the Foundation, constituent fund-raising programs for 10 colleges, 25 departments and schools and many other University units such as men's and women's athletics, the Museum of Art, Hancher Auditorium, University Libraries, etc., have been developed and coordinated by the Foundation.
-Its system of honor clubs, planned giving program and leading-edge computer and management information systems for the Foundation have all been developed under his guidance, as well as building and mobilizing a staff and a volunteer network devoted to the success of both the Foundation and the University.
-Under his leadership, the Foundation has conducted more than 20 single-purpose capital campaigns, raising money for capital improvement projects ranging from the Museum of Art, Health Sciences Library, Alumni Center, Iowa Hall in the Museum of Natural History, Carver-Hawkeye Arena, and the College of Business Administration Building to the restoration of the Old Capitol, the conversion of the Field House to recreation facilities, the furnishing of Hancher Auditorium, and most notably the College of Engineering Seaman's Center for the Engineering Arts and Sciences.
+Mr. Wyrick's work at the Foundation, including raising funds for dozens of new buildings, renovations and programs, helped to change the face of the UI campus.
+During his tenure at the Foundation, constituent fund-raising programs for 10 colleges, 25 departments and schools and many other University units such as men's and women's athletics, the Museum of Art, Hancher Auditorium, University Libraries, etc., were developed and coordinated by the Foundation.
+Its system of honor clubs, planned giving program and leading-edge computer and management information systems for the Foundation all were developed under his guidance, as well as building and mobilizing a staff and a volunteer network devoted to the success of both the Foundation and the University.
+Under his leadership, the Foundation conducted more than 20 single-purpose capital campaigns, raising money for capital improvement projects ranging from the Museum of Art, Health Sciences Library, Alumni Center, Iowa Hall in the Museum of Natural History, Carver-Hawkeye Arena, and the College of Business Administration Building to the restoration of the Old Capitol, the conversion of the Field House to recreation facilities, the furnishing of Hancher Auditorium, and most notably the College of Engineering Seaman's Center for the Engineering Arts and Sciences.